 How does this medication work?
 What will it do for me?

 Brivaracetam belongs to the class of medications called anti-epileptic medications.
-It is used by adults in addition to other medications treat and prevent partial-onset seizures in adults with epilepsy who continue to experience seizures while taking other anti-seizure medications.
+It is used in addition to other medications to treat and prevent partial-onset seizures for people with epilepsy who are 4 years of age and older, who continue to experience seizures while taking other anti-seizure medications.
 Brivaracetam does not cure epilepsy and only works to control seizures as long as the medication is taken.
 Brivaracetam works by affecting the transmission of nerve signals in the brain.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.